pythonindia/inpycon2023/data/coc.md

 [coc@in.pycon.org](mailto:coc@in.pycon.org), or to PyCon India volunteers at the venue.

-Violations of the Code of Conduct can result in expulsion from the conference with no refund.
+If a participant engages in behavior that violates this code of conduct, the Code of Conduct team may take any action they deem appropriate, including warning the offender or expulsion from the community and community events with no refund of event tickets.
 Please read on for a more detailed version of the Code of Conduct below.

 ## The Long Form